nokotamustang/ModernGL_and_OpenGL_3d_rendering/README.md

 # ModernGL and OpenGL API graphics rendering

-_An open exploration of modern 3D rendering in ModernGL and OpenGL._
+_An open exploration of modern 3D rendering in ModernGL and OpenGL - Dr. Charles Mallah._

 `👀 Be an early user on my discord for discussions on OpenGL and game development.
 I'll also be in the ModernGL discord too. - Charlie` <https://discord.gg/Bkhpm8QQ>